mnutsch/DFW_Tech_Companies/README.md

 # DFW_Tech_Companies
 This is a curated list of Tech Companies in the Dallas-Fort Worth metro.<br/>

-If you notice any companies missing or with incorrect info, then message me and I will update the list.<br/>
+If you notice any companies missing or with incorrect info, then submit a pull request or message me and I will update the list.<br/>

-Last updated: 9-11-2018
+Last updated: 9-12-2018

 <strong>Tech/SAAS/eCommerce Companies (HQ in DFW):</strong> <br/>
 Bluebeam (formerly Project Atlas) - Dallas, TX<br/>